Calvary- The Law of The Cross

 God’s power is always exceedingly above that which is at work in this world (Ephesians 3:20).
 He soundly defeated the power and sting of death forever through the finished work of His Son on the cross!

-In fact, Jesus Christ’s death should bring every man and woman spiritual excitement.
+Jesus Christ’s death should bring every man and woman spiritual excitement.
 It is a fulfillment of the law (Matthew 5:17).
 It is an expected end to life on this earth for every man and woman.

-However, for the lost man, woman, or child it brings a chilling fear of the unknown.
+However, for the lost man, woman, or child, it brings a chilling fear of the unknown.
 Rather than having chosen eternal hope in Christ, they are spiritually bound to the god of this world and headed towards a fiery destination in hell and existing without sweet communion with God forever.
-Rather than facing eternal bliss, they have chosen to face eternal desolation and a spiritual wasteland, without God’s presence, forever.
+Rather than facing eternal bliss, they have chosen to face perpetual desolation and a spiritual wasteland, without God’s presence, forever.

-Yes, this ancient court system, like ours today, was infiltrated by greed, favoritism, and judicial misconduct and final verdicts levied were not always subjected to proper or ethical resolutions.
+Yes, this ancient court system, like ours today, was infiltrated by greed, favoritism, and judicial misconduct, and final verdicts were not always subjected to proper or ethical resolutions.
 Some who were involved in the process of proving a crime defending or sentencing as tasked with upholding God’s law were sometimes found to be operating without scruples.
 Such was the case in the treatment and sentencing of Jesus Christ, whom Pilate, and potentially others, knew to be innocent of any criminal misconduct, having committed no crime and certainly not worthy of the harshly imposed penalty of death.

 Yes, Jesus Christ, found innocent of any charges, was crookedly sentenced to death on the cross.
-His crucifixion was not about the breaking of the law of God, but even so was divinely permitted to be carried out according to the will of God.
-The unruly crowd called for His death, officials chose to sentence him to death, and the sin of all mankind (including yours and mine too) required a shed blood death.
+His crucifixion was not about the breaking of the law of God, but even so, was divinely permitted to be carried out according to the will of God.
+The unruly crowd called for His death, officials chose to sentence him to death, and the sin of all humanity (including yours and mine too) required a shed blood death.
 Therefore, despite His innocence, God divinely willed His Son to succumb to His physical death on this earth and the shedding of His precious blood to take place as an eternal sacrifice for all sin.

 The men in authority were loosely handing out the law and liberty on this earth and often found to be operating without the direction of a moral compass.
 Ultimately, unbeknownst to them at the time, they were used by God to bring Jesus Christ’s physical death for ushering in eternal life according to God’s will.